verbose-void/basalt_2022_competition_nollied/README.md

 Importantly, MCTS uses a traditional value function (violating my 1st constraint) to efficiently perform it's lookahead.

 Further, MCTS also is very hard to get to handle in domains of continuous action spaces, whereas MineRL has a mouse.
 Further, it's even more unstable in mixed-action space environments with discrete AND continuous.
 Minecraft is both discrete (keyboard) and continuous (mouse).
-So we nee something better!
+So we need something better!

 ## Fractal Monte Carlo (FMC)
 Instead of MCTS/other RES algorithms, I chose to use [Fractal Monte Carlo (FMC)](https://arxiv.org/abs/1803.05049), a relatively unknown and forgotten RES algorithm.

 Many RES methods use a population of coordinated random-acting agents called "walkers" to explore the environment.
 The different methods describe how these "walkers" coordinate, and FMC is one such method.

-It's key distinction between many RES methods and MCTS is the usage of a contrastive orientation method.
+It's key distinction between FMC and other RES methods/MCTS is the usage of a contrastive orientation method.
 They calculate a "virtual rewards" vector which has 1 element for every walker.
 Each "virtual reward" value corresponds to the probability of a walker receiving reinforcements.
 The reinforcements come in the form of "clones", where a source walker copies and sets it's own state to some target walker's state, based on said probability.

 The virtual reward is the exploration and exploitation balancing mechanism.
 2 input vectors are first determined, relativized, then multiplied across:
 1. Exploitation: The current "score" of a walker.
 For simpler cases like cartpole, this would be the cumulative rewards a walker has accumulated during it's trajectory.